Skip to main content

 Once the bot is deleted, you'll have a new blank bot you can work with.

-Deleting your bot will immediately delete all snippets and query logs.
+Deleting your bot will immediately delete all documents and query logs.
 This cannot be undone.

 What's Next?